Due to inclement weather, CDE will be closed starting at noon on Friday, Nov. 8

 Q: Do funds have to be requested?
 How?

-A: Yes, all funds must be requested on a reimbursement basis using an online form.
+A: Yes, all funds must be requested on a reimbursement basis via GAINS.
 The State Library/CDE is not able to send funds without this step being completed.
-Note: submission of an eligibility form is not the same as a request for funds.
-The link to the online request for funds form along with more information about the process can be found on the State Grants to Libraries Requesting Funds page.
+Note: submission of an application is not the same as a request for funds.
+The link to GAINS along with more information about the process can be found on the State Grants to Libraries Requesting Funds page.

 Q: Is this Federal or State money?